 Our approach is related to existing methods in adaptive control.
 However, our work shifts the meaning of adaptation to a different paradigm.
 While adaptive control is generally concerned with estimating and counteracting disparities between observations and a reference model, our approach does not have this notion.
 This key difference enables adaptation to a much wider range of dynamics and disturbances.
 In addition, it waives the engineering and tuning required by prior work when modifying the vehicle.
-Meta-learning is also related to the context of our problem in providing fast online adaptation.
-Although they have been demonstrated on real quadcopters with impressive results on disturbance rejection [6], [7], they require real world learning samples to adapt.
-When adapting to a much wider scale in our problem setting, this approach could be potentially dangerous for a dynamic system like a quadcopter, since failure to adapt quickly leads to catastrophic failure (a crash).
-The closest related to our work are industrial systems like Beta-Flight [8] and PX4 [9].
+The closest related to our work are flight controllers in industrial systems like Beta-Flight [6] and PX4 [7].
 While they work well across a variety of vehicles, they still require significant in-flight tuning for each robot type and are generally tailored to human pilots.